 Wake County, including Raleigh, falls primarily within Climate Zone 4A (Mixed-Humid) according to the International Energy Conservation Code (IECC).
-This climate designation directly influences the insulation requirements, ventilation standards, and roofing material specifications that apply to your roof replacement in Raleigh, NC.
-The updated Wake County building codes incorporate these climate-specific requirements to ensure homes perform optimally in our region’s hot, humid summers and occasionally frigid winters.
+This climate designation influences the insulation requirements, ventilation standards, and roofing material specifications that can apply to your roof replacement in Raleigh, NC.
+Wake County building codes incorporate these climate-specific requirements to ensure homes perform well in our region’s hot, humid summers and occasionally frigid winters.

 Climate Zone 4 Roofing Requirements for Wake County Homeowners